-NASA photo S69-37997 ( 248k ) shows the outer stowage bag containing two 'waist tethers', each with a small carabiner at one end and a larger carabiner at the other end.
-Note that the outer bag, itself, is equipped with a short strap and carabiner.
+NASA photo S69-37997 ( 248k ) shows the outer stowage bag containing two 'waist tethers', each with a small snap hook at one end and a larger snap hook at the other end.
+Note that the outer bag, itself, is equipped with a short strap and snap hook.
 The waist tethers were intended for use during an EVA transfer to the Command Module, had there been a problem with docking.
 For Apollo 11, the crew intended to attach one to the spare Hasselblad that Buzz was to place on the cabin floor just inside the hatch during the EVA so that the free end of the tether could be hooked to the porch handrail and the camera could be lowered into reach, as shown in a labelled detail from training photo S69-31114.
-Sometime either before the flight or before the EVA, they decided to attach the tether to the porch rail without attaching the camera, probably because of high confidence in the EVA Hasselblad.
+A training photo from 10 July 1969 shows Buzz in the KC-135 aircraft attaching the large hook of what is presumably a waist tether to the base of the left porch rail, which suggests that there was a late decision to take the waist tether outside for attaachment to the porch rail, rather than leave it just inside the forward hatch attached to the spare Hasselblad.
 A labelled detail from AS11-40-5886, one of Neil images of Buzz descending the ladder, shows both the LEC and the waist tether.
 During the rest period, Neil used one of the waist tethers as a sling to hold his feet up.

-NASA photo S69-37998 ( 283k ) shows the outer bag with the LEC carabiners and pulley added.
+NASA photo S69-37998 ( 283k ) shows the outer bag with the LEC hooks and pulley added.
 The inner bag is out of frame to the left.

 NASA photo S69-38000 ( 312k ) shows the inner bag in place prior to closure of the outer bag.